What is Machine Learning (ML)?

 Machine Learning Ethical Concerns

 Algorithms are developed and trained by humans.
 Humans are often biased.
 Thus, it's virtually impossible to remove all bias from algorithms.
 Further, these biases can influence Machine Learning results.
-So, avoiding prejudices and ensuing ethical issues is critical.
-As a result, ventures need to invest in control frameworks and techniques to identify bias in ML.

-Moreover, Machine Learning is all about data.
-This aspect has some experts wondering.
-Are we relying our decision process too much on data and leaving our judgment and logic aside?
+Moreover, as Machine Learning is all about data, are we relying our decision process too much on data and leaving our judgment and logic aside?
 Of course, this leads us to the question of who is to blame if something goes wrong.
-Let's take a self-driving car as an example.
-Would we blame the driver, the manufacturer, or the developer in case of a traffic accident?

 Lack of (Good) Data in Machine Learning

 Again, ML, particularly Neural Networks, takes a colossal amount of training data, particularly Neural Networks.
 As ML grows, it requires more and more data.
 Increasing the fed data for Machine Learning systems can be costly or illegal.
-Since we have limited data and it's not advisable to reuse it, there might be data shortages.

 Furthermore, the quality of Machine Learning systems depends on the data fed to them.
 Due to this, it's essential to consider what data is actually provided.
 Using "bad" or low-quality data can result in highly biased systems.